williamDunn/Notes/Big O/README.md

 --------
 What is it?

-Big-O notation is simply how programmers talk about algorithms.
-It's determined by how a function responds to different inputs, how much slower is something if we input 1000 vs 1?
+- Big-O notation is simply how programmers describe algorithms

+- It's determined by how a function responds to different inputs - how much slower is something if we input 1000 vs 1

 - You'd read O(n) as "Order of N"